juliaescuderofeliu/tfm-cfdna-ont-methylation/scripts/README.md

-Scripts used for cfDNA methylation analysis in the TFM.
 # Scripts overview and order of execution

 This directory contains the scripts used for cfDNA methylation analysis in the Master’s Thesis.